teampetfriends/moongchi-picker/README.md

 ## What is MoongchiPicker?
 MoongchiPicker is custom media gallery base on Google's Material Design Bottom Sheets.
-You can fetch image or video easily from camera app or gallery app or just moongchiPicker.
+You can fetch image or video easily from camera app or gallery app or just MoongchiPicker.
 Also you can request permission for fetching media from storage easily.
 Just give **allowPermissionRequest** option when use MoongchiPicker.
 **MoongchiPicker support targetSdk 30 & scoped storage.
 And use registerForActivityResult rather than onActivityResult.**
 MoongchiPicker depends on only one third party library **Ucrop**.